alexanderhepburn/FootballResults/README.md

   preferred league)
 - ```update_data``` update all data manually

-5. after you analyse two teams of your choice, the program will automatically create a PDF document of the football statistics on your local drive
+5. After you analyse two teams of your choice, the program will automatically create a PDF document of the football statistics on your local drive
 6. You can repeat the steps if you want to analyse different teams in different leagues